enerprosystems/eps-markdoc-example/pages/docs/project-timeline.md

 ## May 2022

 ### PoP Portal Presentation
 Demonstration of portal work to date.
-Single page menu free user interface meeting (exceeding) front end behviour goals set for orginal prototype.
-The proof of precedure demonstrated interaction with all layers of the stack necessary for production.
+Single page menu free user interface meeting (exceeding) front end behaviour goals set for original prototype.
+The proof of procedure demonstrated interaction with all layers of the stack necessary for production.
 The following technologies were used:

 - Web Application
 - Auth0